-We also examined whether the model, constrained by NMR-derived litter chemistry, could reproduce known patterns of microbial CUE across varying litter C:N ratios—a key ecological response linked to nutrient availability and stoichiometric imbalance.
+We also examined whether the model, constrained by NMR-derived litter chemistry, could reproduce expected patterns of microbial CUE across varying litter C:N ratios—a key ecological response linked to nutrient availability and stoichiometric imbalance.
 Previous studies have shown that microbial CUE tend to decline as litter C:N ratio increases, reflecting microbial responses to N limitation (Manzoni et al., 2008).
-This trend is typically attributed to flexible CUE strategies, where microbes increase overflow respiration to maintain biomass stoichiometry, resulting in lower CUE for N poor litters (Schimel and Weintraub, 2003).
+This trend is typically attributed to flexible CUE strategies, where microbes increase overflow respiration to maintain biomass stoichiometry, resulting in lower CUE in N poor litters (Schimel and Weintraub, 2003).
 Our simulations reproduce this pattern across all scenarios using a flexible CUE strategy, including the no-protection, no-enzyme-cost (NPNE) scenario, where both initial and average CUE decreased with increasing litter C:N ratio (Figure 8 B and D).

-In contrast, under the N retention strategy, microbial necromass is recycled internally, removing the need for overflow respiration and decoupling N limited growth response from CUE reduction.
+Alternative to downregulating CUE, N can be recycled internally—e.g., via N retranslocation from the senescing fungal mycelium towards the growing hyphal tips where N demand is highest.
+This internal N transfer lowers the stoichiometric requirement for external N and thus also removes the need for overflow respiration, ultimately decoupling the N limited growth response from CUE reduction.
+Therefore, when N is internally recycled, CUE can remain high even in N poor litter, as also shown in a more detailed model study (Ghersheen et al. 2025).
+However, here we show that CUE still declines at high litter C:N. This decline is not due to overflow respiration, but rather by the additional cost of oxidative enzyme production—a resource acquisition instead of a stoichiometric imbalance cost.

 In both N adaptation strategies, the maximum CUE was constrained by the oxidation state of litter carbon, while reductions in CUE were primarily driven by the energetic cost of producing oxidative enzymes.
 Notably, in the NPNE scenario—where enzyme production costs were excluded—initial and average CUE remained relatively high, even for litters with high initial C:N ratios.
-These findings suggest that enzyme production costs are critical for constraining microbial efficiency under nutrient-limited conditions and excluding physiological trade-offs can lead to poorly constrained CUE estimates.
+These findings suggest that enzyme production costs are critical for constraining CUE under nutrient-limited conditions and excluding physiological trade-offs can lead to poorly constrained CUE estimates.
 Specifically, they highlight the importance of incorporating chemically resolved litter inputs and mechanistic constraints such as enzyme investment is essential for accurately capturing emergent CUE patterns and for improving our understanding of microbial responses to litter quality and nutrient availability.
-More broadly, this work demonstrates the value of ¹³C NMR data as a constraint for process-based litter decomposition models used in land surface modeling frameworks.
+More broadly, this work demonstrates the value of ¹³C NMR data as a constraint for process-based litter decomposition models.

-Lignin modifier does not improve model calibration, but can improve process understanding
+Lignin modifiers do not improve model calibration, but can improve process understanding